cabal-club/cable/wire.md

 | 4                      | `post/join`  | announce membership to a channel |
 | 5                      | `post/leave` | announce cessation of membership to a channel |

-#### 5.1.2 Addressing
+#### 5.1.2 Links
-Any post in cable can be addressed or referenced by its hash.
+Any post can be referenced by its hash: a BLAKE2b hash of a post in its entirety.

+Every post has a field called `links`: a list of BLAKE2b hashes.
+This fields allows a post to refer to 0 or more other posts by means of specifying those posts' hashes.

 The hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.
 (The structure of posts is described below, in Section 6.)

-#### 5.1.3 Links
-Every post has a field called `links`, a list of BLAKE2b hashes, that enables any post to refer to 0 or more other posts by means of specifying those posts' hashes.

 Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
 This